 - Family history of colon cancer or related conditions

-To remove a colon polyp, your colorectal surgeons will pass a wire loop through the colonoscope (an endoscopic tool used to examine the inner colon).
-Once the wire is in place around the base of the polyp, an electrical current is passed through the wire to sever the polyp from the wall of the colon.
+- Polypectomy – Polyps are removed during a colonoscopy.
+A wire loop is passed through the colonoscope and placed around the base of the polyp.
+An electrical current is passed through the wire to sever the polyp from the colon wall.

-It is also possible for cancerous tissue to form a blockage inside the colon.
-This is especially dangerous for any patient as it will cause their health to deteriorate very quickly if not addressed as soon as possible.
+It is possible for cancerous tissue to form a blockage inside the colon.
+This is especially dangerous and must be quickly addressed and treated before continuing with additional colon surgery.